Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 # Container Manager

-This is designed so you only need one base stack that you deploy first, then you can deploy any number of leaf stacks on it.
-This lets you modify one leaf/container stack, without affecting the rest, and still have shared resources to reduce cost/complexity where appropriate.
+This is designed so you only need one base stack that you deploy first, then you can deploy any number of "leaf stack groups" on it.
+(A single leaf-stack-group is for managing a single container).
+This lets you modify one leaf-stack-group, without affecting the rest, and still have shared resources to reduce cost/complexity where appropriate.

-**Note**: The word `Stack` is overloaded here.
-Both the "base" and "leaf" stacks each contain two stacks inside them (one in a region of your choice, and one in `us-east-1` for Route53).
-There's just no better word, "app" is the entire project.

-- The [./leaf_stack](./leaf_stack/README.md) is what runs a single container.
-One `leaf_stack` for one container.
+- The [./leaf_stack_group](./leaf_stack_group/README.md) is what runs a single container.
+One `leaf_stack_group` for one container.
+It contains **three** stacks in the group.
 - The [./base_stack](./base_stack/README.md) is common architecture that different containers can share (i.e VPC, HostedZone).
-Multiple "Leaf Stacks" can point to the same "Base Stack".
+Multiple "Leaf Stack Groups" can point to the same "Base Stack".
 - The [./utils](./utils/README.md) are functions that don't fit in the other two.
 Mainly config readers/parsers.

 Click here to jump to '[Base Stack Config Options](#base-stack-config-options)'.
 It's the last section, since it's the longest.

-## Leaf Stack Summary
+## Leaf Stack Group Summary

 ![picture](/Resources/AWS-ContainerManager_Basic_Diagram.png)
 <!-- Original board: https://sketchboard.me/REucJJtlrBCi#/ -->